sigirisetti/DevOps-Interview-Process/README.md

    - Revert the complete project to a previous state

 - Q16) Git is a popular DevOps tool.
 Tell us how you will revert a commit that has already been pushed and made public.
-  - A: There are two ways of doing so:
+  - Ans: There are two ways of doing so:

     - By creating a new commit to undo all changes made by the commit that has already been pushed and made public.
 Following command is used for doing so:
     - git revert